DarkSlice1/AlphaEss_Monitor/README.md

 - KAMON_DATADOG_API_KEY= The API key for your DataDog account upon which to pushlish all metrics to
-- ALPHA_ENABLED= true / false value - do you want to gather alpha metrics
-- ALPHA_USERNAME= The Registered Usename on your Alpha Ess System
-- ALPHA_PASSWORD= The Registered password on your Alpha Ess System
-- ALPHA_SYS_SN= The Serial number of your Alpha Ess System ( can be seen on the top of the Alpha App)
 - EMBER_ENABLED= true / false value - do you want to gather ember metrics
 - EMBER_USERNAME= The Registered Usename on your Ember Heating System.
 - EMBER_PASSWORD= The Registered password on your Ember Heating System.